An Empirical Study of Compound PCFGs: Introduction

-In this work, we rely on a fast implementation\footnote {\href{https://github.com/zhaoyanpeng/cpcfg}{https://github.com/zhaoyanpeng/cpcfg}.} of C-PCFGs to conduct a set of experiments complementary to those of~\citet{kim-etal-2019-compound}.
-Our first experiment concerns data efficiency and length generalization of C-PCFGs.
-We empirically find that though trained only on short sentences, e.g., shorter than 30 tokens, C-PCFGs can generalize to longer sentences while maintaining high performance (54.8\% F1) at test time.
-We further investigate which factors contribute to the good performance of C-PCFGs.
-Since a major difference between C-PCFGs and vanilla PCFGs is that C-PCFGs define sentence-dependent rule probabilities by using global sentence-level information, we ablate C-PCFGs by removing it from start, preterminal, and nonterminal rules,\footnote{Start rules generate a nonterminal symbol from the start symbol $S$ (e.g., $S\Ra A$), preterminal rules generate a word from a nonterminal symbol (e.g., $A\Ra w$), and nonterminal rules are binary rules of the form $A\Ra BC$, which involve only nonterminal symbols.} individually.
+We further investigate what factors contribute to the improved performance of C-PCFGs over traditional PCFGs.
+Since the major difference between C-PCFGs and classical PCFGs is that C-PCFGs define sentence-dependent rule probabilities by using global sentence-level information, we ablate C-PCFGs by individually removing this information from their three types of rule: start, nonterminal, and preterminal rules.\footnote{Start rules generate a nonterminal symbol from the start symbol $S$ (e.g., $S\Ra A$), preterminal rules generate a word from a nonterminal symbol (e.g., $A\Ra w$), and nonterminal rules are binary rules of the form $A\Ra BC$, which involve only nonterminal symbols.} We conduct ablation studies on the three English treebanks.
 Our experimental results show that sentence-level information is most effective for preterminal rules.

-Despite the impressive performance of C-PCFGs on English, it is still unclear whether they can generalize to other languages.
-We thus conduct multilingual evaluation of C-PCFGs on the SPMRL dataset~\citep{seddah-etal-2014-introducing}.
-The experimental results suggest that the best configurations of C-PCFGs on English do not necessarily generalize to morphology-rich languages.
+Despite being performant on English, it is still unclear whether C-PCFGs can generalize to languages beyond English, so we further conduct a multilingual evaluation of C-PCFGs on nine additional languages, including Chinese from the Chinese Penn Treebank~\citep{ctb} and the other eight languages (Basque, German, French, etc.) from SPMRL~\citep{seddah-etal-2014-introducing}.
+Our findings suggest that the best configurations of C-PCFGs, which are tuned on English WSJ, do not necessarily generalize to morphology-rich languages.